Frequently Asked Questions

 C: What should I expect at my kindergarten registration appointment?

-The school registrar will meet with you to go over your paperwork and to verify your original documents.
+The school registrar will meet with you to go over your paperwork and to make copies of your registration documents.

 If there is a language other than English in the home, an EL assessor will briefly assess your child’s English proficiency and determine if your child is eligible for English Learner services.